dequelabs/grunt-axe-webdriver/README.md

 Default value: `0`

 A number that represents the maximum number of allowable violations.
 Each violation represents a rule that fails, it may fail for an number of nodes.
 It is recommended that this value not be changed.
+A negative value will prevent failure whatever the number of violations.

 #### browser
 Type: `String`